Saltford: Education

 A school has existed in the village for several centuries.
 Originally housed in what is now St Mary's Church Hall, it is now off Claverton Road.
 It has its own swimming pool, large fields, a pond and a playground.
 The school has invested much in IT facilities and its library.
-It will shortly have a purpose-built before-and-after school nursery on site, run by a local business.
+It has a purpose-built before-and-after school nursery on site, run by a national business.

 Transport

-Saltford is about 12 miles (18 km) from junction 1 of the M32 via the Avon Ring Road A4174 and provides a fast route to the M4 and M5.
+Saltford is about 12 miles (18 km) from junction 1 of the M32 via the Avon Ring Road A4174, which provides a fast route to the M4 and M5.

 Bus services connect Saltford with Bath, Keynsham and Bristol.
 The Saltford Environment Group is campaigning to reopen Saltford railway station on the Bath–Bristol line, which was closed in 1970.